23 Family-Friendly Things to do this Memorial Day Weekend in Orlando

 21. Head to a State Park

 Planning a family outing to a State Park is one of our favorite outdoor activities for kids to experience the wilderness and connect with the earth.
-Florida State parks are easy on the wallet.
+Florida State Parks are easy on the wallet.

-24. Check out some Memorial Day Events in Orlando
+23. Check out some Memorial Day Events in Orlando

 In addition to our curated list, here are a few events happening this holiday weekend for you to check out: